x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/assign-an-address-book-policy-to-mail-users-exchange-2013-help.md

 ## What do you need to know before you begin?

-- Estmated time to complete: Less than 5 minutes.
+- Estimated time to complete: Less than 5 minutes.

 - You need to be assigned permissions before you can perform this procedure or procedures.
 To see what permissions you need, see the "Address book policies" entry in the [Email Address and Address Book Permissions](http://technet.microsoft.com/library/1c1de09d-16ef-4424-9bfb-eb7edffbc8c2.aspx) topic.